 Either way, know what you’re signing up for—and stay on the right side of the law.

-Yes — fully.
-As of mid-2025, the state passed a law (A5447) that straight-up bans prize-based sweepstakes casinos.
-It doesn’t matter if the site says “no purchase necessary” or if you just spin with promo coins.
+Yes, it’s completely illegal.
+In the middle of 2025, the state passed a new sweepstakes law (A5447) that bans prize-based sweepstakes casinos from operating in the state.
+Whether the site says “no purchase necessary” or you just use promo coins, the principle remains the same.
 If you can turn play into gift cards, cash, or anything with real value, it’s considered illegal gambling now.